Inertial Quasi-Newton Methods for Monotone Inclusion: Efficient Resolvent Calculus and Primal-Dual Methods: Resolvent Calculus for Low-Rank Perturbed Metric

-\end{prop} \begin{proof} See Appendix \ref{Proof:bound}. \end{proof}
+\end{prop} \begin{proof} See Appendix~\ref{Proof:bound}. \end{proof}

-Furthermore, we can combine the bisection method and the semi-smooth Newton method.
-Since the non-smooth Newton method is locally convergent, it requires a starting point in a sufficiently near neighborhood of the solution in order to guarantee convergence.
-By using bisection, we can obtain a sequence of points approaching the solution.
-When those points reach the neighborhood required for convergence of the semi-smooth Newton Method, we turn to use the semi-smooth Newton method to obtain faster convergence.
-In Proposition \ref{semi-smooth-Newton}, $\alpha_0$ is required to belong to a neighborhood of $\alpha^*$, which can be achieved by Algorithm \ref{Alg:bisection}, i.e., we can assert to find a point $\alpha$ such that $\vert\alpha-\alpha^*\vert<\delta$ in $\log_2((2\zeta/\delta))$ steps, where $\zeta$ is as in (\ref{bound}).
+Furthermore, we can combine the semi-smooth Newton method with the bisection method.
+Since the semi-smooth Newton method is locally convergent, it requires a starting point in a sufficiently near neighborhood of the solution.
+Using the bisection method, we can generate a sequence of points approaching the solution.
+When these points reach the neighborhood required for convergence of the semi-smooth Newton method, we transition to using the semi-smooth Newton method to achieve faster convergence.
+In Proposition~\ref{semi-smooth-Newton}, $\alpha_0$ is required to belong to a neighborhood of $\alpha^*$, which can be achieved by Algorithm~\ref{Alg:bisection}, i.e., we can assert to find a point $\alpha$ such that $\vert\alpha-\alpha^*\vert<\delta$ in $\log_2((2\zeta/\delta))$ steps, where $\zeta$ is as in (\ref{bound}).